14 FUN money and saving challenges for kids and teens to help them pick up money life skills naturally.

 6. Find and Apply to One Scholarship

-This could be for college, for a summer camp, for a program they really want to be part of; for anything, really.
 The point is to get kids invested in their future selves + help walk them through the process of finding and then applying for scholarship/grant money that is out there for the taking.

-I’ve written an article about Linsey Knerl’s own son did this, winning $1,000 to put into his 529 college savings plan.
+I’ve written an article about Linsey Knerl’s own son who did this, winning $1,000 to put into his 529 college savings plan.
 Other contests they’ve entered so far have been coloring contests, essays, or simply a reading program goal reward with prizes varying between $25 and $20,000.

-3 Places to Start their Money Search:
+3 Places to Start Their Money Search:

 7. Tween (or Teen) Budget Challenge